nirv-ai/fullstackapps/README.md

 - standard application development @ nirv.ai
 - wouldnt trust anything in this repo while **this line** exists

+## update Q4 2023

+- dunno where i'm at with this, wouldnt trust anything except apps/hono

 ## TLDR

 - HARD ADs: NIRV uses nimlang and Bun... for all application development